 Name Age Position(s)

 Executive Officers:

 Vin Singh 52 Chief Executive Officer and Director

 Dane Saglio 64 Chief Financial Officer

 Non-Executive Directors:

 Don Elsey [] Director, Chair Audit Committee

-Patrick Durbin [] Director

 William Enright [] Director and Chair of Compensation Committee

 Jason Hanson [] Director and Chair of Nominating and Corporate Governance Committee

-^{}Director Nominee
+\Director Nominee

-Vininder (Vin) Singh is the Founder, Chairman, and CEO of BullFrog AI Holdings, Inc. Vin is a serial entrepreneur and experienced executive with 25 years of experience in the life sciences and biotechnology industries.
+Vininder (Vin) Singh is the Founder, Chairman, and CEO of BullFrog AI Holdings, Inc. since its inception in August 2017.
+Over the past five years, he has built the Company from scratch and during that time he led strategy, built a highly experienced team of leaders, spear headed the acquisition and development of BullFrog's core AI technology and drug assets, secured the first revenue, and raised approximately \$2M in financing.
+In February of 2020, he formed BullFrog AI Holdings, Inc. and BullFrog AI Inc. became a wholly owned subsidiary designated as the holder of core intellectual property.
+Vin is a serial entrepreneur and experienced executive with 25 years of experience in the life sciences and biotechnology industries.
 He has extensive start-up experience having founded and built several pioneering investor backed companies including BullFrog AI, which uses machine learning/AI to enable drug development, Next Healthcare Inc., a personalized diagnostics and adult cell banking service, and MaxCyte Inc. (MXCT), a cell therapy company.
 He was also an executive at GlobalStem Inc. and ThermoFisher Scientific, leading their global cell therapy services business.
 Vin has a BS in Electrical Engineering from Rutgers University, an MS in Biomedical Engineering from Rensselaer Polytechnic Institute, and an MBA from Johns Hopkins University.
+We believe that Mr. Singh is qualified to serve as a member of our board of directors due to the perspective and experience that he brings as our Founder and Chief Executive Officer, his extensive experience in the science and biotechnology industries and in the management of startup companies.

 Dane Saglio joined BullFrog Holdings AI, Inc. as Chief Financial Officer in September 2021.
 Mr. Saglio brings more than 40 years of financial management experience in both public and private companies across a number of business sectors.
 Previously, Mr. Saglio has served as CFO at Seneca Biopharma, RegeneRx Biopharmaceuticals since 2011, New Generation Biofuels 2010 until 2011, and EntreMed from 2000 until 2008, all public companies in the biotechnology arena.
-Prior to joining the Company, Mr. Saglio was the CFO of Seneca Biopharma, initially as a consultant in August 2019 and then as an employee in April 2020 until the Company merged with Leading Bio Sciences, forming Palisades Bio, Inc. in April 2021.
+Prior to joining the Company, Mr. Saglio was the CFO of Seneca Biopharma, initially as a consultant in August 2019 and then as an employee in April 2020 until 4 Company merged with Leading Bio Sciences, forming Palisades Bio, Inc. in April 2021.
 He previously served as CFO at Celios Corporation from October 2017 until July 2019 and Helomics Corporation, a personalized medicine company in cancer from October 2014 through July 2017.
 He began his career at Informatics Corp, now Computer Associates International and then at Bressler & Reiner, a DC-based real estate developer and homebuilder.
 Dane has a BS from the University of Maryland is a licensed CPA in Maryland (inactive).